-BHCHP at Mass General offers primary care each weekday in the Medical Walk-in Unit, and coordinates and assists with care and discharge planning for homeless patients throughout Mass General.
+BHCHP at Mass General offers primary care each weekday in the Primary Care Urgent Access Center, and coordinates and assists with care and discharge planning for homeless patients throughout Mass General.
 The Barbara McInnis House provides recuperative and rehabilitative care to homeless persons who are too ill or injured to withstand the rigors of life on the streets and in homeless shelters.
 This innovative model fills a widening gap in the health care system for those without the safety and support of a home and family.

 BHCHP’s Street Team, based out of Mass General, provides direct care in a variety of unconventional settings: under bridges, down back alleys, in abandoned cars, on park benches and street corners, and in community meals programs, overnight drop-in centers, emergency departments, detoxification units, and nursing homes.
 These dedicated professionals are a consistent presence on the streets, providing a continuum of care that brings people from the street corner, to the intensive care unit, to respite care, and ideally, to secure housing.